evanb0/Easychem/summerproj/README.md

 # VERSION 1 OF CODE

-Contains everything I have coded up to now (Version 1), as well as the book of reference I am reading.
+Contains everything I have coded up to now (Version 1).

+Future changes will be uploaded here.